 The Calgary Stake Centre.
 The greatest need in the new stake was another building—a stake centre.
 Wards were meeting in schools and in other locations, including a Seventh-day Adventist chapel.
 On 18 January 1954, President Tanner received approval from the Presiding Bishopric in Salt Lake City to proceed.
 The site desired, located on 17th Avenue SW, was purchased for $6,000, and it was estimated that the meetinghouse would cost about $400,000 to build.
 Raising the stake’s share of the cost of 50 percent was a significant challenge.
 Stake leaders arranged with contractors, as had been done for the Crescent Road meetinghouse in the 1930s, for Church members to subcontract back some of the work to raise money.
 Officers of the new Calgary Stake included Fredda Kenny, stake Relief Society president; Mary Platt, stake Primary president; Ruth Dolan, Young Women’s MIA president; Callis H. Pitcher, Young Men’s MIA president; and Harold Kearl, Sunday School superintendent.
 The new stake was a large one, and every month, stake leaders travelled hundreds of kilometres to all of the wards and branches, from Claresholm in the south, to Brooks and Rosemary in the east, to Red Deer in the north.

-Stake president N. Eldon Tanner turns the first shovel-full of earth for the new stake centre on 17th Avenue SW on 17 April 1955.
-(Ferd Meyer)
+Stake president N. Eldon Tanner turns the first shovel-full of earth foenue SW on 17 April 1955.
+(Fer the new stake centre on 17th Avrd Meyer)

 In addition, many other fund-raising projects were undertaken by all organizations of the stake and by individual members.
 The Primary contributed $100 from a shoe sale and $500 from a contest sponsored by a toothpaste company; the Relief Society contributed $400 from a square dance; the YMMIA, $200 from a dance; and there were many more projects and fund-raising activities.
 Relief Societies put on many bazaars, selling quilts and other items made by sisters.
 Hundreds of boxes of homemade chocolates were made and sold.
 Food concessions at the Calgary Stampede were operated every year.
 These were huge undertakings.
 Fund-raising projects were crucial to the Calgary Saints being able to build new churches.